OptiMaL-PSE-Lab/REINFORCE-PSE/README.md

 * Train policy for large iterations over simpler model.
 * Freeze inner weights of policies and retrain last layers with complex model with fewer iterations.

-Evolving reward is printed over console.
-Relevant data is stored in `results/.../data` and relevant profiles are stored in a `results/.../figures/`.
+Relevant data and plots are stored in `results/_execution_datetime_/...`.
+Hyperparameters of the run are stored in a yaml config file inside.

-Main parameters (more available in command line interface from `main.py`):
+Main parameters (more available in command line interface from `main.py`) are:

 * method: 'ppo' or 'reinforce'
 * episode-batch: number of sample episodes run to estimate loss function